-Here are a few reasons why financial regulators across the world, including SSM, are opting for XBRL:
+Why are financial regulators worldwide, including SSM, opting for XBRL?

-- It eliminates all the paper-based reports, thereby eradicating any possibility of human errors.
+- It eliminates all paper-based reports, thereby eradicating any possibility of human errors.

 - The label link base improves the readability of the statements.
 This feature enables even individuals with a non-financial background to interpret the data.

 - It dramatically enhances the comparability, transparency, and decision-making for stakeholders as well as regulators.

 Malaysia is one of the most important business destinations in APAC for corporations around the world.
 With the help of XBRL, the ease of access to financial statements is bound to increase.
 This will have a ricochet effect on the number of foreign investors showing more interest in setting up their base in the country.
 These results will not only increase the possibility of increased investments for home-grown corporations, but it will also improve the overall economy of the country.

 What should organizations do?

 Decision-makers and stakeholders across the country should understand the XBRL system and not be petrified about the same.
 XBRL is a structured way of digital reporting and it’s easy.

 However, they should invest in equipping their team on XBRL’s taxonomy, units, concepts, elements, tagging system, and much more.
 Once a team is equipped with the necessary information, the implementation from an organizational standpoint will be lucid.